What Is Fatigue & How To Fight It

 Routine and consistency is something I talk about a lot in relation to working out and making progress, but it’s also something that can really improve your sleep.
 By going to bed and waking up at set times, you can help train your body to get used to the pattern and can ultimately improve the length and quality of your sleep.

-Allowing yourself to recover from workouts is essential to maintaining health and fitness as well as making progress with your goals.
+Allowing yourself to recover from workouts is essential to maintaining health and fitness as well as making progress with your goals, especially if you're feeling too tired to workout.
 Just as much as not getting enough exercise can be a cause of fatigue, it can also be a symptom of overdoing it.
 Rest days are SO important for your overall wellbeing.

 4. Monitor your caffeine intake